ericmuckley/IMES/README.md

 <br><br>
 When all libraries are installed correctly and *IMES.py* runs successfully, a file browser dialog will pop up ask ask you to designate a folder in which to save the experimental data files.
 You may select an existing folder or create a new one and select it.
 After selecting a folder for data files, the GUI window will appear.
 <br><br>
 To connect instuments, check the checkboxes on the left-hand side of the window.
 Before connecting an instument, change its address so it matches the actual physical address of the instument in the PC.
-It is easy to see which device addresses are connected using Windows *Device Manager* or National Instruments *Measurement and Automation Explorer*.
+It is easy to see which device addresses are connected using Windows *Device Manager* or National Instruments *Measurement and Automation Explorer* (*NI-MAX*).
 <br><br>
 While the IMES software is running, the output box in the lower left-hand corner of the window displays messages to the user.
-Instument and measurement setttings can be adjusted on the front panel of the GUI, and measurements and sequences of measurements can be initiated using the top toolbar.
+Instrument and measurement settings can be adjusted on the front panel of the GUI, and measurements and sequences of measurements can be initiated using the top toolbar.

-### Layout of the software
+### Description of files

 The main *IMES.py* file calls a number of files:\
-**IMES_layout.ui**: the GUI layout file, which dictates where GUI objects are placed and their names\
+* **IMES_layout.ui**: the GUI layout file, which dictates where GUI objects are placed and their names\
-**libusb-1.0.dll**: a Windows USB library which may be required for communication with USB devices\
+* **libusb-1.0.dll**: a Windows USB library which may be required for communication with USB devices\
 **ornl_cnms_logo.png**: raw image file of CNMS logo which is embedded on GUI\
 **ornl_cnms_logo.qrc**: Qt resource file created from raw png image\
 **ornl_cnms_logo.py**: Python file freated from Qt resource file\